Tony Marks Interview

 I live just a 5-minute walk from Starfish & Coffee and have seen so many businesses in our building come and go over the years, and could see some mistakes they made.

 During the week I reckon 90% of our customers live or work within a 5-minute walk, so we have to be good enough that those people want to keep coming back.
 There’s just not enough footfall on our road to let our standards slip and hope that we pick up enough passing trade.
 The formula is simple enough though, it’s a classic, well presented, brunch menu using quality local produce, with excellent coffee, in an inviting space with friendly service.
+It is also perfectly positioned as a Queens Park cafe.

 What did you want to do when you were growing up?